Skip to Content

 (There is a printable how-to card for this craft at the end of the post.)

-Making Upcycled Denim Bows
+Making Upcycled Jeans Bows

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.